sourcebots/labs/electronics/sections/circuits.md

 The oscilloscopes in the lab also have an autoset function.
 This is normally worth trying first, however, it is not always suitable, depending on the signal contents.

 ## General Circuit Debugging Tips
 - Visually inspect your circuit.
 Are there any solder bridges between components?
-Does something look like it isn't soldered in or is lose in the breadboard.
+Does something look like it isn't soldered in or is loose in the breadboard?
 - Is your circuit drawing the amount of current that you expect it to?
 - Check your supply rails, are they at the voltages that you expect them to be?
 - Is the power supply showing the voltage you set it at?
 If not, this usually indicates either a short circuit (normally this would result in lower than the set voltage between the terminals, and more current than expected being drawn) or